RandomSearch18/a-level-project/docs/readme.md

 ![A diff showing how I added a leaflet observable to MainMap.tsx](assets/sprint-2/leaflet-observable.png)

-This is the code for asynchronusly loading Leaflet and storing it as an observable:
+This is the code for asynchronously loading Leaflet and storing it as an observable:

 ```ts
 export const leaflet = $<typeof import("leaflet")>()